syedabdulbasit-ned/CCTV-MONITORING-SYSTEM/README.md

-# SnapTrack
+# CCTV Monitoring System
-A smart system for managing and monitoring attendance and surveillance data with real-time capabilities.
+A  system that automates attendance tracking and real-time monitoring using CCTV footage